-The Ohio Life and Health Insurance Guaranty Association may not provide coverage for this policy.
+OLHIGA may not provide coverage for this policy.
 If coverage is provided, it may be subject to substantial limitations or exclusions, and require continued residency in Ohio.
-You should not rely on coverage by the Ohio Life and Health Insurance Guaranty Association in selecting an insurance company or in selecting an insurance policy.
+You should not rely on coverage by OLHIGA in selecting an insurance company or in selecting an insurance policy.
 Coverage is NOT provided for your policy or any portion of it that is not guaranteed by the insurer or for which you have assumed the risk, such as a variable contract sold by prospectus.
 You should check with your insurance company representative to determine if you are only covered in part or not covered at all.

 Insurance companies or their agents are required by law to give or send you this notice.
-However, insurance companies and their agents are prohibited by law from using the existence of the guaranty association to induce you to purchase any kind of insurance policy.
+However, insurance companies and their agents are prohibited by law from using the existence of the guaranty association to induce you to purchase any kind of insurance policy or health insuring corporation coverage.